Money Tree Plant Care

 Photo: Albertas Agejevas

-A money tree houseplant prefers a bright and sunny spot.
+A money tree prefers a bright and sunny spot.
 Winter temperatures should not be below 50 degrees F/10 degrees C. You can grow your plant outside for the summer months if you like but it should be sheltered from too much rain.

 Money trees hate to be over-watered.
 Signs of over-watering are leaf dropping, mouldy stems and drooping of the stems or brown leaves.
 This is the most important thing to remember with jade plant care.

 Water only if the soil has dried out.
 Test the surface with your fingers.
 If it feels moist do not water!
 You might only need to water every 10-14 days.

 Watering frequency will depend on the temperature, plant size, pot size and amount of sunshine the plant is exposed to.
+Add a general purpose plant food to the water once a month during the growing season.
 During the winter months, particularly if you are keeping the plant in a cool place there will be very little need for watering.

 Most succulents like the money tree are very easy to propagate.
 Take a leaf or stem cutting and let it dry for a few days.
 Then insert the cuttings into a fee draining compost.
 A cactus mix will do a good job.
 Keep only slightly moist.
 The cuttings will root very quickly.